After a long night’s rest, you expect to rise feeling refreshed, ready to take on the new day. It can be a real downer waking up with back pain.

 - Take a long hot bath.
 The warm water will help increase circulation and is often effective in providing relief to stiff muscles.

 - No time for a bath?
 Use a warm compress instead.
 A warm damp towel (use a microwave to heat it) can work as well or better than a hot bath.
-Beware, heat can make inflammation worse, so if your symptoms worsen, remove that heat immediately!
+Beware, heat can make inflammation worse, so if your symptoms deteriorate, remove that heat immediately!

 - Ice in short increments.
 It can work well for some, but cooling can aggravate some more serious issues, so if the pain worsens, remove the ice immediately.